cogolabs/yodlee/README.md

 ## Contributing

-We are happy to receive your contribution if you will first please complete our [Contributor License Agreement](https://github.com/cogolabs/about/CLA.pdf).
+We are happy to receive your contribution if you first please complete our [Contributor License Agreement](https://github.com/cogolabs/about/CLA.pdf).

 ## License

-The package is available as open source under the terms of the [Apache 2 License](LICENSE.txt).
+This package is available as open source under the terms of the [Apache 2.0 License](LICENSE.txt).